Letizia Zombory is a Dutch citizen based in Italy.

-In 1977 she escaped the Hungarian communist regime (where she was discriminated because of her origin)with her husband and her 2 year old daughter.
-They travelled across Europe via Greece to the West, the journey lasted a whole month.
+In 1977 she left the Hungarian communist regime (where she was discriminated because of her noble origin)with her husband and her 2 year old daughter.
 The Netherlands became her safe haven.

 In Netherlands she gained the Dutch citizenship and she found peace and tranquility.

 Her marriage ended in a divorce in 1984.
 Around that time, in order to cope with what had happened, she considered a career as an artist, to fulfill her childhood dreams.

 In 2004 destiny struck again and her 24 year old son was killed in a horrific accident.
-Her coping mechanism was -and still is- painting.
-Although pain and sorrow remained with her.
+Her coping mechanism was painting.

-In 2009 at 65 years she choose for a different path in life and burned her ships to pursuit a new life and career as a painter in Italy.
+In 2009 she choose for a different path in life and burned her ships to pursuit a new life and career as a painter in Italy.
 There, her work was discovered by galleries and art fairs, museums and Academies.
 She was invited to participate in every artist happening.
 The media wrote highly about her and her artworks appeared in many Italian and international magazines and catalogues.
 She receive awards and she became member of the Academia, her artworks began to be well known abroad all over Europe, Asia and United States.

 Her artistic theme is the history of ancient Rome, the history of Venice, the story of people like Casanova, Cesar and Cleopatra, Nero and many others.

-Some of her most important expositions were in Florence, Innsbrück, London, Miami, Vienna, Vienna, Genova, Rome and Vatican, Monte Carlo and Stockholm.
+Some of her most important expositions were in Florence, Innsbrück, London, Miami, Vienna, Vienna, Genova, Rome and Vatican, Monte Carlo,Stockholm and Venice.